 How do you train on a treadmill?

 You might have one at home and they're in every gym: treadmills, the best-known and used machines for cardiovascular exercise.
-This "moving sidewalk" lets you walk or try out different running techniques, deciding whether to focus on losing weight, getting toned, or improving your cardiovascular capacity.
+This "moving pavement" lets you walk or try out different running techniques, deciding whether to focus on losing weight, getting toned, or improving your cardiovascular capacity.

 Training on a treadmill can become your main source of exercise or a complement to it if you're used to running outside but your schedule is not cooperating.